digitoimistodude/air-light/README.md

 ### License

-Dudestarter is licensed with [The MIT License (MIT)](http://choosealicense.com/licenses/mit/) which means you can freely use this theme commercially or privately, modify it, or distribute it, but you are forbidden to hold Dude liable for anything, or claim that what you do with this is made by us.
+Air is licensed with [The MIT License (MIT)](http://choosealicense.com/licenses/mit/) which means you can freely use this theme commercially or privately, modify it, or distribute it, but you are forbidden to hold Dude liable for anything, or claim that what you do with this is made by us.

 ### Features

+Some features, WooCommerce support and personal preferences of Dude are moved to [Air helper](https://github.com/digitoimistodude/air-helper) plugin.

 #### Layout base & grid